jim-rhoades/DivingBoard/README.md

 See PhotoViewer's `ViewController.swift` file for examples.

 ## Adhering to the Unsplash API guidelines
 It is up to you to "play nicely" and adhere to the [Unsplash API Guidelines](https://medium.com/unsplash/unsplash-api-guidelines-28e0216e6daa).

-DivingBoard includes a couple of methods that make this easy:
+DivingBoard includes a couple of methods that make adhering to the "technical guidelines" part easy:

 * Call `DivingBoard.incrementUnsplashPhotoDownloadCount` if you do something like save a photo to the camera roll.
 This method will call the Unsplash API's `download_location` endpoint to increment the download count for the photo on Unsplash.com.
 I highly recommend reading [Unsplash API Guidelines: Triggering a Download](https://medium.com/unsplash/unsplash-api-guidelines-triggering-a-download-c39b24e99e02) for recommendations on when to do this.
 (PhotoViewer uses this when saving a photo to the camera roll.)